GavinHuttley/ensembl_tui/docs/config.md

 ```

 !!! note
-    use help to see the currently supported Ensembl domains to download species data from using under `eti demo-config --help`
+    Use `eti demo-config --help` to see the currently supported Ensembl domains to download species data from.

 ### The species contents